sarahmurphy86/sarahmurphy86.github.io/README.md

 * Adapting to working with a new team with different working styles

 #### Key takeaway
-* Trying to design something simple is complex
+* Trying to design something simple and easy to use is difficult

 ### You can find a link to the app below:
 [Link to the JavaScript application](https://github.com/sarahmurphy86/JSProject-WhereInTheWorld).